 Child Protection Policy

-The staff at Masters Academy Plymouth aim to provide the highest standard of martial arts training at all Levels.
+The staff at Masters Academy Plymouth (MAP) aim to provide the highest standard of martial arts training at all Levels.
 In the delivery of training to children and young people all our staff, whether permanent, part-time or volunteers must ensure that,

 - The welfare of the child is paramount

 - All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to protection from any abuse

 - All suspicions and allegations of abuse and poor practice will be taken seriously and responded to swiftly and appropriately

 - All staff paid/unpaid have a duty and responsibility to report concerns to the Child Protection Officer (Sandra-Lee Benwell) and /or senior Academy staff